binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 {title="dig", linenos=off, lang=bash}
     dig <domain you are wanting info on>

-To perform a reverse looking on an IP address:
+To perform a reverse lookup on an IP address:

 {title="dig reverse lookup", linenos=off, lang=bash}
     dig -x <ip address>